darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 ---

-* [ ] Read intro to html.
+* [x] Read intro to html.
 RTFM. https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML
-  * My notes on this are here: ./mdn_intri_to_html.md
+  * My notes on this are here: ./MDN_intro_to_html.md

 ---